Nicole-devs/P1-Project/README.md

 # P1-Project
-The basic story of your application
+//The basic story of your application
-The core features of your MVP
+//The core features of your MVP
-The API data you'll be using and how you'll use it Challenges you expect to face
+//The API data you'll be using and how you'll use it
+//Challenges you expect to face
-How you are meeting the requirements of the project
+//How you are meeting the requirements of the project

 _**Let's Hit The Road;**_